ayeshasikander/yums_recipe/recipes/lemon_bars.md

 - 2 tbsp all-purpose flour
 - 1 tsp lemon zest

+---

-## 🥣 Instructions
+## Instructions

-1. Preheat oven to 350°F (175°C).
+1. **Preheat oven** to 350°F (175°C).
 Grease a baking dish.
-2. Mix crust ingredients and press into the dish.
+2. **Make the crust:** Mix crust ingredients and press the mixture into the dish.
 Bake for 15 minutes.
-3. Whisk filling ingredients and pour over baked crust.
+3. **Prepare the filling:** Whisk together the filling ingredients and pour over the baked crust.
-4. Bake for an additional 20 minutes.
-Let cool, then slice into bars.
+4. **Bake again:** Bake for an additional 20 minutes.
+Let cool before slicing into bars.

+---

+Enjoy your delicious **Lemon Bars**! 🍋🍰